-If you want to make calls to someone over the Internet by using a VoIP (Voice over IP) technology, to identify the recipient are used SIP addresses (SIP URI) in format sip:name@domain.
-It’s like with e-mail, the address contains a domain that provides the necessary telephone service (this is such provider of telephone services), and a local name, which recognizes the appropriate VoIP server.
-Domain then contains the necessary DNS records, which are similar to the MX records for e-mails, from which we will know, which server will be used if you want to contact someone from this domain.
-This makes possible to separate the addresses provided by your VoIP service(during the change of provider it is enough to change DNS record).
-Specifically, the type of SRV records, which can be used not only for SIP _sip._udp.domain, eventualy _sip._tcp.domain.
-SRV record type is specified in RFC 2782.
+If we want to make calls to someone over the Internet using some VoIP (Voice over IP) technology, SIP addresses (SIP URIs) in the form sip:name@domain are used to identify the recipient.
+It is similar to e-mails, the address contains a domain that offers the necessary telephone services (for example, telephone service providers), and some local name that is recognized by the relevant VoIP server.
+The domain then contains the necessary records in the DNS, which are similar to MX records for e-mails, from which we will find out which server to contact if we want to contact someone from this domain.
+Thanks to this, it is possible to separate these addresses from the VoIP service provider (when changing providers, only the domain owner will change the relevant DNS record, which will then direct to the servers of the new provider).
+Specifically, these are SRV records, which are used not only for SIP purposes, and the information for SIP is located on special subdomains _sip._udp.domain or _sip._tcp.domain.
+The SRV record is specified in RFC 2782.

-SRV record type contains the following information:
+The SRV record type contains the following information:

 - port number

 The above data weight is used to determine what the relative load distribution should be for servers that have the same priority.
 If, for example, the first record weight is 10 and the second recording weight is 90, the second server will be contacted in approximately 90% of cases and the other in the rest.
 The disadvantage of this layout is that it is static data that does not reflect the actual current load of those servers.
 In addition, this distribution is relative only in the case of one contacting client because they can not know what is the frequency of communication from other clients.

 To make it clear, we will use the following example to show how we could contact someone via SIP protocol on the nic.cz domain.
 If you send a request for the “_sip._udp“ subdomain and SRV record type to the DNS server, we will get the following response: